Joshua Liendo

+Joshua Liendo Edwards (born August 20, 2002) is a Canadian competitive swimmer.
+The 2024 Olympic silver medalist in the men's 100 metre butterfly, he is also a five-time World Aquatics Championships medallist and three-time FINA World Swimming Championships medallist, as well as the 2022 Commonwealth champion in the 100 metre butterfly.

-Joshua Liendo Edwards (born August 20, 2002) is a Canadian competitive swimmer who specializes in the freestyle and butterfly.
-He is the first Black Canadian swimmer to win an individual medal at a major international championship, as well as the first to win a gold medal, and represented Canada at the 2020 Summer Olympics.
+Liendo is the first Black Canadian swimmer to win an individual medal at a major international championship, and the first to medal at the Olympic Games.
+He represented Canada at the 2020 and 2024 Summer Olympics.

 Career

 Early life

-Liendo was born in Scarborough, Ontario, but spent his early childhood in Trinidad and Tobago, beginning to learn to swim there.
-His family relocated to Markham when he was nine years old.
+Liendo was born in Toronto, Ontario to Trinidadian parents, and spent his early childhood in Trinidad and Tobago, beginning to learn to swim there.
+He swam with the Silver Sharks Swim Club in Trinidad and Tobago.

+His family relocated to Scarborough when he was nine years old.
 He began club swimming with the Toronto Olympian Swim Team, before moving to the North York Aquatic Club.
 He would later cite Michael Phelps as his inspiration to focus on the butterfly discipline.

-At the 2017 Canadian junior championships, Liendo set an age group record in the 100 m butterly, swimming it in 54.76 seconds, which he would later cite as the moment he knew he could go far in the sport.
-At the 2018 Junior Pan Pacific Swimming Championships, held in August in Suva, Fiji, he won a bronze medal in the 4100 metre medley relay, splitting a 53.65 for the butterfly leg of the relay to contribute to the final time of 3:21.32.
+At the 2017 Canadian junior championships, Liendo set an age group record in the 100 m butterfly, swimming it in 54.76 seconds, which he would later cite as the moment he knew he could go far in the sport.
+At the 2018 Junior Pan Pacific Swimming Championships, held in August in Suva, Fiji, he won a bronze medal in the 400 metre medley relay, splitting a 53.65 for the butterfly leg of the relay to contribute to the final time of 3:21.32.
 Liendo was named to his first national team for the 2018 Summer Youth Olympics held in October in Buenos Aires, Argentina.